Worker Classification Ruling

 Click here to see the original article.

-Submit the below contact form and one of our specialists will contact you directly to talk more about how CXC Global assists companies all around the world to correctly classify and compliantly engage their contingent workforce.
+Please contact us to talk more about how CXC Global assists companies all around the world to correctly classify and compliantly engage their contingent workforce.